 If you are wanting some cheaper Phillip Island accommodation options, consider the following places:

-- One of the best Phillip Island motels, located in the heart of Cowes with a short walk to the beach and main street;
+The Tropicana Motor Inn is one of the best Phillip Island motels, located in the heart of Cowes with a short walk to the beach and main street.
+The motel facilities include a heated pool and the family rooms include cooking facilities, double bed and 2 singles.

-- This Phillip Island resort is in the heart of Cowes with a short walk to the beach and main street;
+This Phillip Island resort is in the heart of Cowes with a short walk to the beach and main street.
+The Kaloha Holiday Resort facilities include spa, heated pool, playground and BBQ.
+The family rooms include cooking facilities, double bed and 2 singles.

 Big 4 Phillip Island Caravan Park